Jordan231111/Chinese1/ReadMe.md

 8. Red lanterns are hung outside the house.

-9. Children wear new clothes.  ** move this to new topic or remove this line **
+9. Children wear new clothes.  ** maybe move this to new topic or remove this line **

 ---